 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. Contractors shall, consistent with any applicable Standards and taking into consideration the Guidelines, carry out [Exploration and] exploitation [activities] under an Exploitation Contract with reasonable regard for other activities and infrastructure in the Marine Environment, in accordance with Articles 87 and 147 of the Convention, [the Plan of Work] and the approved Environmental Management and Monitoring Plan, [Regional Environmental Management Plan] and Closure Plan [and any applicable international rules and standards established by competent international organizations].
+1. Contractors shall, consistent with any applicable Standards and taking into consideration the Guidelines, carry out [] activities under an Exploitation Contract with reasonable regard for other activities [] in the Marine Environment, in accordance with Article 147 of the Convention, the Plan of Work, the approved Environmental Management and Monitoring Plan, Regional Environmental Management Plan and Closure Plan.

-2. To further the due and reasonable regard obligations in Articles 87 and 147 of the Convention, the [Secretary-General], in conjunction with member States, shall facilitate early-stage coordination between the Contractors and the proponents of the other known activities in the marine environment, including through the identification of other marine users in the relevant Regional Environmental Management Plan, which shall be periodically updated.
-Where the relevant other activities involve competent international, regional, or sectoral bodies, the Authority shall, in conjunction with member States, cooperate with such bodies to coordinate activities in the Marine Environment.
+2.ALT A Contractor shall exercise due diligence in identifying current and planned uses or activities in the Marine Environment transiting, overlapping, or proximate to the Contract Area through publicly available data and resources and any other reasonable means, including but not limited to marine scientific research, fishing, navigation, activities related to marine genetic resources, as well as environmental protection measures and area-based management tools established or under consideration by competent international organizations.
+Where the relevant other activities involve competent international, regional, or sectoral bodies, the Authority shall, in conjunction with member States, cooperate with such bodies and, where possible, coordinate activities in the Marine Environment

 Please indicate the rationale for the proposal.
 [150-word limit]